anwarmaswadeh/Mastring-JavaScript-in-20-days/Day14.md

 ## Topics:
 ### Scope & Function Expressions
+- Anonymous functions don't have a name.
+But, named functions can reference themselves using their own name.
+- Named function expressions are often more useful for debugging purposes, whereas anonymous functions may appear as (anonymous) in stack traces.
+- IIFE (Immediately Invoked Function Expression) is a JavaScript function that runs as soon as it is defined.

 ### Advanced Scope
 - The most predominat example of the dynamic scoping model is actully Bash script.